Asexual Reproduction Definition

 “Asexual reproduction is the mode of reproduction that involved the production of offsprings by a single parent.”

 Asexual reproduction is a mode of reproduction in which a new offspring is produced by single parent.
 The new individuals produced are genetically and physically identical to each other, i.e., They are the clones of their parent.

-Asexual Reproduction is a kind of reproduction where offspring arise from a single parent.
-In simple it can be defined as it is a replica of itself.
-This does not involve any kind of gametes fusion and there won’t be any change in the number of chromosomes either.
-It will inherit the same genes as its parent except for some cases where there is a chance of rare mutation to occur.
+Asexual reproduction is observed in both multicellular and unicellular organisms.
+This process does not involve any kind of gamete fusion and there won’t be any change in the number of chromosomes either.
+It will inherit the same genes as the parent, except for some cases where there is a chance of rare mutation to occur.

 Types of Asexual Reproduction

 There are different types of asexual reproduction:

 - Binary Fission